ShortlistShortlistedRemoved from shortlist 142

 The Briggs & Stratton Q6500 QuietPower versus other generators

-- Autonomy-wise, with up to 14 hours on a full tank at a 25% load, the Q6500 QuietPower is on the low end when compared to other generators of a similar power output.
-Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the DuroMax XP5500EH, which is able to run for up to 19 hours.
+- As far as autonomy is concerned, providing up to 14 hours of runtime with a full tank at a 25% load, the Q6500 QuietPower falls into the low end in comparison with other inverters of a comparable power output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the Champion 201532, which is able to run for up to 18 hours.

 Here's a list of the most popular specific comparisons: